 This past weekend was sunny, brisk and glorious, one that called for enjoying the fall splendor.
 Outside of a Halloween fright for three quarters of Ohio State-Penn State football (before my beloved Buckeyes awakened from their gridiron snooze to clinch the game – and, by the way, I should say “well fought, Penn State”), I spent the weekend raking up the fall splendor.
 A lot of it.
 By 7 o’clock last night, I was nodding off to sleep.

 I used to have the same problem, many decades ago, in Property Law, a required course for first-year law students.
 All of those terms I had happily lived 22 years without knowing: fee simple absolute, livery of seizen, life estates, enfeeoffment, trespass quare clausum fregit… Contract law made great sense, civil procedure had a certain elegance, but property…

 More often than they should have, my eyes glazed over, my head slumped, and I slumbered while Professor Prosser droned.
+Even without first raking leaves.
 Ah, how education is wasted on the young.